ZaidPathan/z-business-lessons/README.md

 1. Capacity planning is crucial task for high productivity.
 1. A customer who doesn’t value your time will never be a good customer.
 1. Keep single source of truth for all the information, including work status of your team.
+1. Start every meeting/day/week with agenda of expected output.
+1. Plan your and team's day based on daily goals.
+Ex.
+Schedule all necessary calls early rather than end moment.